buergerhackers/pluribus/PRESS-RELEASE.md

 ## Local opinion heat map ##
   > What does your community's opinion look like on a map?
 Head to Pluribus.
   > How does your city feel about the upcoming U.S. Presidential election?
 Zoom-in.
-  > Or hows does the nation feel about potato chips?
+  > Or how does the nation feel about potato chips?
 Zoom-out.

 ## Summary ##
   > A data-driven map, Pluribus shows you where your city stands
   > on issues both on a local and national level.

 ## Problems ##
-  > Where is my polling office?
+  > Where can I find where my polling office is?
 Does my voice matter?
+Is anyone talking about city parks?

 ## Solutions ##
   > A map to guide your and others' ideas and turn them into actionable change.